domoszlai/juicy-gcode/README.md

 ﻿## Synopsis

-Haskell SVG to G-code converter
+JuicyGCode: Haskell SVG to G-code converter.
+It aims to support almost all of the SVG features.

 ## Implementation